fbpx

 Governing by the Rules

 The development and implementation of public policy requires an understanding of the applicable elements of law, regulation, convention, practice and ethics.
-This subject develops the capacity of public managers to operate effectively and appropriately within a democracy governed by the rule of law.
+This subject critiques the role and influence of regulation and develops the capacity of public managers to operate effectively and appropriately within a democracy governed by the rule of law.

 Leading Public Sector Change

-This subject examines the role of leadership in assisting communities and organisations to deal with change.
-Contending perspectives on the complex nexus between leadership and change are used to examine the styles of leaders, the dynamics of leader– follower relations, and their implications for stability and change in the public sector.
+This subject examines leadership’s role in helping communities and organisations deal with change.
+Contending perspectives on the complex nexus between leadership and change are used to examine the styles of leaders, the dynamics of leader-follower relations, and their implications for stability and change in the public sector.

 Work-based Project

-The capstone of the EMPA, this subject involves the practical application of the skills and knowledge gained throughout the degree.
-Designed to replicate specific aspects of the workplace environment in government, the work-based project requires students to bring a complex task nominated by a public sector agency to a successful conclusion within a team that spans working backgrounds, disciplines, organisations and jurisdictions.
+The compulsory capstone of the EMPA, this subject invites you to apply the skills and knowledge gained throughout the degree.
+Designed to replicate specific aspects of the government work environment, you will be required to bring a complex task nominated by a public sector agency to a successful conclusion within a team that spans a range of working backgrounds, disciplines, organisations and jurisdictions.

 • Australian National University